Samiulla82/Data-Business-Analysis_Portfolio-Project/SQL Projects/pizza-sales---SQL/README.md

 - **Average Order:** The average order amount helps me understand the spending patterns of our customers.

+## Results

+- The following are some of the key findings from the analysis:
+- The total number of pizza orders was approximately 21,000.
+- The total sales of pizza were approximately 50,000.
+- The total revenue from pizza sales was $817,860.05.
+- The average order value was approximately $38.

 ### Introduction to SQL Server
 ___